Articles by Jack Quick

 Production Editor

-Jack Quick has proven himself as one of the most prolific motoring journalists despite still being relatively fresh to the industry.
-He joins the CarsGuide team after spending four years at CarExpert in various roles.
+Jack Quick has proven himself as one of Australia's most prolific motoring journalists since starting in the industry in 2021.
+He joined the CarsGuide team in 2025 after spending four years at CarExpert in various roles.

-Growing up on a farm in regional Victoria, Jack has been driving cars since before he could even see over the wheel.
-He also had plenty of experience operating heavy machinery.
+Growing up on a farm in rural Victoria, Jack has been driving cars since before he could see over the wheel.
+He also gained plenty of experience operating heavy machinery.
 In fact, he currently holds a Heavy Rigid license.

-On the farm, Jack spent a lot of time bush bashing in his family’s 1992 Suzuki Sierra soft-top and 1985 Holden Drover ute, and this helped fuel his life-long obsession with cars.
-He currently owns a 2020 Suzuki Jimny for nostalgic purposes.
+On the farm, Jack spent a lot of time bush-bashing in his family’s 1992 Suzuki Sierra soft-top and 1985 Holden Drover ute.
+This fuelled his life-long obsession with cars and was a key reason he purchased a 2020 Suzuki Jimny.

 Read the article